sachinsapkotadev/sachinsapkotadev/README.md

 ## About

 Developer from Nepal building fast, practical web tools.
-Focused on Astro, React, and TypeScript — sites that solve real problems, load fast, and work well on mobile.
+Sites that solve real problems, load fast, and work well on mobile.
 Creator of [NepDate](https://nepdate.xyz).

 ---